🕒 Last Updated: 25 March 2026 – Odds and market information correct at time of last update. Please check with your bookmaker for current prices.

 | Pascha Myhill | 12/1 | 7.7% |

-Karishma’s rise to the top of the betting reflects a series of consistent performances and her ability to avoid the costly mistakes that have seen others fall away.
-In a format where one poor decision can end a candidate’s journey, her steady approach has made her the standout contender in the eyes of bookmakers.
+Karishma’s rise reflects a series of consistent performances and her ability to avoid the costly mistakes that have seen others fall away.
+In a format where one poor decision can end a candidate’s journey, her steady approach has made her the standout contender.

 Attention now turns to the next episode, where candidates will face a high-pressure live TV selling task.
 Historically, this challenge has proven decisive, exposing weaknesses in communication, confidence and strategy.
 Strong performances can lead to dramatic swings in the betting, particularly with so few episodes remaining.